Intentional community: Israel

 Kibbutzim in Israel, (sing., kibbutz) are examples of officially organized communes, the first of which were based on agriculture.
-Other Israeli communities are Neve Shalom, Kvutza, Yishuv Kehilati, Moshavim and Kfar No'ar.
+Other Israeli communities are Kvutza, Yishuv Kehilati, Moshavim and Kfar No'ar.
 Today, there are dozens of urban communes growing in the cities of Israel, often called urban kibbutzim.
 The urban kibbutzim are smaller and more anarchist.
 Most of the urban communes in Israel emphasize social change, education, and local involvement in the cities where they live.
 Some of the urban communes have members who are graduates of zionist-socialist youth movements, like HaNoar HaOved VeHaLomed, HaMahanot HaOlim and Hashomer Hatsair.

 Ireland

 In 1831 John Vandeleur (a landlord) established a commune on his Ralahine Estate at Newmarket-on-Fergus, County Clare.
 Vandeleur asked Edward Thomas Craig, an English socialist, to formulate rules and regulations for the commune.
 It was set up with a population of 22 adult single men, 7 married women and their 7 husbands, 5 single women, 4 orphan boys and 5 children under the age of 9 years.
-No money was employed, only credit notes which could be used in the commune shop.
+No money was employed, only credit notes could be used in the commune shop.
 All occupants were committed to a life with no alcohol, tobacco, snuff or gambling.
 All were required to work for 12 hours a day during the summer and from dawn to dusk in winter.
-The social experiment prospered for a time and 29 new members joined.
+The social experiment prospered for a time, and 29 new members joined.

 However, in 1833 the experiment collapsed due to the gambling debts of John Vandeleur.
 The members of the commune met for the last time on 23 November 1833 and placed on record a declaration of "the contentment, peace and happiness they had experienced for two years under the arrangements introduced by Mr. Vandeleur and Mr. Craig and which through no fault of the Association was now at an end".

 Russia

 In imperial Russia, the vast majority of Russian peasants held their land in communal ownership within a mir community, which acted as a village government and a cooperative.
-The very widespread and influential pre-Soviet Russian tradition of Monastic communities of both sexes could also be considered a form of communal living.
+The very widespread and influential pre-Soviet Russian tradition of monastic communities of both sexes could also be considered a form of communal living.
 After the end of communism in Russia, monastic communities have again become more common, populous and, to a lesser degree, more influential in Russian society.
 Various patterns of Russian behavior — toloka (толока), pomochi (помочи), artel (артель) — are also based on communal ("мирские") traditions.

+In the years immediately following the revolutions of 1917 Tolstoyan communities proliferated in Russia, but they were eventually wiped out or stripped of their independence due to collectivisation and ideological purges in the late 1920s.
+Colonies, such as the Life and Labor Commune, relocated to Siberia to avoid being liquidated.
+Several Tolstoyan leaders, including Yakov Dragunovsky (1886-1937), were put on trial and then sent to the Gulag prison camps.